 - Bachelor Ski Resort

 Day Two has an early wake-up call as you head south to Mt.
 Bachelor Ski Resort for your second day of epic skiing and riding.
 With over 4,300 acres of skiable terrain, Mt.
 Bachelor is known for its diverse terrain and the characteristic light, dry snow of Oregon’s Central Cascade mountains.
-It’s located just 22 miles west of Bend, so plan on spending a leisurely evening and morning in this beautiful area.
+It’s located just 22 miles west of Bend, so plan on spending a leisurely evening and morning in this beautiful area after a night spent at one of the campgrounds in the beautiful Deschutes National Forest.

 - Willamette Pass Resort